chris-pilcher/chris-pilcher.github.io/_posts/2019-05-19-pull-request-chrome-extension.md

 layout: post
 title: "My first Chrome extension"
 date: 2019-05-18 16:25:06
-description: My first Chrome Extension.
+description: Details about my first Chrome extension
 tags:
  - tools
 ---

-## Introduction
+# Introduction

 My workplace has a naming convention for the title of pull requests.

-It's "_source branch_ to _target branch_".
-E.g. _feature/turn-off-line-endings_ to _develop_
+Example: `feature/turn-off-line-endings to develop`

-## The Problem 🤦‍♂️
+# The Problem 🤦‍♂️

 Manually setting these titles was a hassle.